-Shadowing and work samples also allow candidates the opportunity to give the position a test run to determine if it’s something they really enjoy and can see themselves doing before anyone actually commits to anything.
+Other ways to evaluate candidates more in-depth is through the use of work samples, in-house job shadowing, ride-along, and fieldwork.
+Shadowing and work samples allow candidates the opportunity to give the position a test-run to determine if it’s something they really enjoy and can see themselves doing before anyone actually commits to anything.

 Some questions to ask yourself when drawing up an onboarding plan for candidates: